open-AIMS/Coral-recovery-manuscript/README.md

 This codebase works in situ when all of the inputs are available / accessable and in the correct locations (see file tree below).
-As some of these input sources are either internal AIMS databases or else require extensive context to avoid misuse, access is not provided as part of this repository.
-Such access can only provided via a request to the senior author (m.emslie@aims.gov.au).
+As some of these input sources are either internal AIMS databases or else require extensive context to avoid misuse, access is not provided to any input data as part of this repository.
+However, most of the inputs are available for download via Zenodo (https://10.5281/zenodo.11375985).
+However, those files surrounded by underscores below can only provided via a request to the senior author (m.emslie@aims.gov.au).

-Nevertheless, scripts that end with `_figure.R` can be directly run from this repository as they only utilize derived data sets that are provided herein.
+The R scripts (in the `R` folder) that end with `_figure.R` can be directly run from this repository as they only utilize derived data sets that are provided herein.

-All of the data sources provided in this repository are also provided in the associated Zenodo / Dryad page (**link**).
+All of the data sources provided in this repository are also provided in the associated Zenodo (https://10.5281/zenodo.11375985).
 If wishing to run code in this repository, you should move the files into position after cloning a local copy of this repository.

-In the following tree, items surrounded by underscores are not available in this repository.
-Further, items surrounded by asterisks are only available via Dyrad due to their large size.

 ```
 /root